 During the summer, pickpocket bands have become an increasing plague in Göteborg, especially in crowded places and during the touristic high season.
 Be prepared.

-Public transport will be free for symposium participants and when you wish to move around, there is a very well developed network of trams and busses in Göteborg.
+There is a very well developed network of trams and busses in Göteborg.
 Timetables may be found via the App Vasttrafik To Go (free to download).
 The tram/bus system also includes ferries to the islands in the archipelago of Göteborg (Göteborg’s skärgården).
 Such ferry tours are very popular and the islands offer many small remote scenic beaches.
 For route networks maps (boat, buses, trams and trains) click here.

 Renting a car is quite affordable in Sweden.
 All major companies are represented.
 Note that many petrol stations all over the country rent out cars with very good conditions.